queenCloud/gitskills/README.md

 # gitskills
-start creating a new branch is quick
+start creating a new branch is quick and simple